 During an import, all of the above IDs are listed in the signup category.
 NationBuilder ID is listed as "ID" within the signup category.

 The state file ID will be considered a unique identifier if you also map the registered state field.
 If you want to use the state file ID to match an import to existing profiles, the people in your database must have a state listed in their registered address.
 This rule is in place because a nation can include people from multiple states and state file IDs are not unique across the country.
+The first time you import people, the registered state will be transformed into a two-letter code, corresponding to the expected two-letter designation based on ISO 3166-2 standards.
+Please take additional precautions to avoid creating duplicate profiles with subsequent imports with state file IDs.

 Similarly, the county file ID will only be considered a unique identifier if you also map the registered county and registered state fields during import.
 And if you want to use the county file ID to match an import to existing profiles, the people in your database must have a county and a state listed in their registered address.
 This is because county file IDs are not unique across the country.
+Please take additional precautions to avoid creating duplicates on subsequent imports with county file IDs.

 Once the import has finished newly imported people in the nation will have a NationBuilder ID assigned to them.